Theodor-Lindberg/pyb-embedded/docs/main_page.md

-## Main Page
+# Main Page
-This is the main page of the documentation.
+This contains the documentation for all the source for the *target*, third party and the desktop hal port is not included here.
+General documentation for the hardware and tools can also be found here.